voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 ## Enterprise Plan

 Users with an Enterprise plan have custom API request limits.
-Depending on the case, it can be counted per hour or per minute.

 Contact [Voucherify Sales](https://www.voucherify.io/contact-sales) to learn more about the Enterprise plan.